 - Pancreatic cancer

 - Thyroid cancer

 - Non-Hodgkins lymphoma

 For a FREE consultation with an experienced Zantac lawyer regarding your potential cancer claim, please call 1-800-525-7111 or complete the short form below.

 There is no obligation and you won’t pay any attorney fees unless we win your case and you receive financial compensation.

-If you’ve been diagnosed with lung cancer or any of the cancers listed above after taking Zantac or ranitidine, you deserve justice — and you may be entitled to significant financial compensation.
+If you’ve been diagnosed with lung cancer or any of the cancers listed above after taking brand-name Zantac (or a combination of the brand-name and generic versions), you deserve justice — and you may be entitled to significant financial compensation.

 Please call 1-800-525-7111 today for a free consultation.
 You may be entitled to compensation and we would love to help you seek justice if we can.